joshuafontany/SCTicTacToe/README.md

 Email: joshua.fontany@gmail.com
 LinkedIn: https://www.linkedin.com/in/joshuafontany/

-Original Starcraft 1 and 2 graphics © Blizzard Entertainment.
+Original Starcraft 1 and 2 graphics Â© Blizzard Entertainment.

 Used without permission.
 Any use of Blizzard Entertainment's
 copyrighted material or trademarks in this file should not be